aimclub/OSA/README.md

 ❯ docker run --env-file .env {image-name} {repo_url} {api} {model_name} [--article {article}]
 ```

-The --article option allows to select a README template for repository which is based on an article.
-You can also provide a link to a PDF file of the article after the --article option.
+The --article option enables you to choose a README template for a repository based on an article.
+You can provide either a link to a PDF file of the article or a path to a local PDF file after the --article option.
+If you are using Docker, ensure that you upload the PDF file to the OSA folder before building the image, then, specify the path as /app/OSA/... or just use volume mounting to access the file.

 ---